UPDATED – September 10, 2020

 ATTENDANCE & SEATING – Based on social distancing guidelines, limited seating will be available in the Sanctuary.
 To minimize the touching of surfaces and reduce the risk of spreading germs, interior doors will be propped open and printed materials will be removed (bulletins, info cards, Our Daily Breads, etc.).

 THOSE WHO ARE SICK – If you personally or a member of your household feel(s) sick with any symptoms (i.e. coughing, sneezing, fever, runny nose, sore throat, GI disturbance, etc.), please stay home and do not attend church services, ministry meetings, or special events.
-We will continue to make the Sunday service available online.
+We will continue to make the services available online.

 FACE MASKS/COVERINGS – Based on CDC guidelines, the use of face masks/coverings during in-person worship services is encouraged but not required to attend services at Calvary Chapel Quakertown.